FACTBOX-Companies hit by global ransomware attack on June 27

-June 27 A global ransomware attack on Tuesday hit computers at Russia's biggest oil company, Ukraine's international airport, global shipping firm A.P.
+June 27 (Reuters) - A global ransomware attack on Tuesday hit computers at Russia's biggest oil company, Ukraine's international airport, global shipping firm A.P.
 Moller-Maersk and the world's biggest advertising agency WPP .

 Following is a list of companies and organisations that have reported being hit by cyber attacks: